TurbulentRice/lr-ai-editor/README.md

 # Lightroom AI Editor

 Teach a pre-trained AI model to edit photos like you, right from your browser.
-This locally-hosted [Streamlit](https://streamlit.io/) app allows you to easily ingest Lightroom catalog files, train and save models, and create predictive Lightroom develop settings and/org XMP data for images.
+This locally-hosted data app allows you to easily ingest Lightroom catalog files, train and save models, and generate predictive Lightroom develop settings and/org XMP data for images.

 ![example_screen.png](./docs/example_screen.png)

+## Getting started

-## Requirements
+### Requirements

 - Python 3.9+
 - [Exempi 2.2.0+](https://libopenraw.freedesktop.org/exempi/) (for [Python XMP Toolkit](https://python-xmp-toolkit.readthedocs.io/en/latest/installation.html#requirements)) - installed by start script

+### Run the app

 Run the start scrpt to initialize venv, install all dependencies, start the app, and open the UI:
 ```